-We already know that video is the most effective way to get your message across and gets the best performance across many metrics:
+We already know that video is the most effective way to get your message across and helps create the best performance across many metrics such as:

-The optimization tool that transcends Flywheel stage is subtitles.
+The optimization tool that transcends any Flywheel stage is subtitles.

 The majority of all videos on the Internet are watched without sound, so regardless of where exactly your video lives, including subtitles ensures your message gets across with or without sound.